Learning skills to cope — together

 Thomas-Bush became familiar with the benefits of practicing mindfulness during a sabbatical a few years ago.
 “It really changed my life,” she said.
 “I’m not a person who stops really well.
 I move all the time, so it has really helped me slow down and be present with myself and others.”
 She said research has shown time and time again that practicing mindfulness helps decrease stress, reduce anxiety, integrate emotions, relieve chronic pain and calm the body.

 In addition to leading workshops for middle school students, the high school mental health advocates at Myers Park are creating a “mental health toolbox” that will be available to churches across the denomination and ecumenically.
+As part of their mental health awareness work, the students will lead a student book club with the first book being “The Visitors,” a tale of friendship and forgiveness by author Greg Howard, which includes issues of LGBTQIA+, suicide and race.

 Thomas-Bush founded the Big Ideas in Youth Ministry Facebook group and podcast, co-hosted by the Rev. Cliff Haddox, pastor of Central Presbyterian Church in Dayton, Ohio, to have a space for a grassroots group of ecumenical youth leaders to connect and share practical ideas and resources.
 “We believe youth ministry is relational,” she said, “but we still have to do Sunday school in youth ministry and — especially in the last couple of years — it’s been a great space for me and other youth leaders to get ideas.”